 The Company expects that through the next 12 months, the capital requirements to fund the Company's growth and to cover the operating costs as a public company will consume substantially all of the cash flows that it intends to generate from its operations, as well as the funds raised in the private placement discussed elsewhere in this Form 10-Q, in addition to proceeds of any issuances of debt and equity securities, if consummated.
 The Company further believes that during this period, while the Company is focusing on the growth and expansion of its business, the gross profit that it expects to generate from operations will not generate sufficient funds to cover these anticipated operating costs.
-Our cash generated by operations is insufficient by approximately \$120,000 per month.
-Assuming over the next 12 months, we do not increase our cash flow generated from operations, we will need an additional \$1,400,000 to \$1,800,000 to fund planned operations.
+Our cash requirements are insufficient by approximately \$180,000 per month.
+Accordingly, the Company used the proceeds from the private placement to sustain operations and to follow through on the execution of its business plan.
+Assuming over the next 12 months, we do not increase our cash flow generated from operations, we will need an additional \$2,160,000 to \$2,560,000 to fund planned operations.
 There is no assurance that the Company's plans as discussed above will materialize and/or that the Company will have sufficient funds to fund the Company's operations.
-Given these conditions, the Company's ability to continue as a going concern must be considered in light of the problems, expenses and complications frequently encountered by entrants into established markets, the competitive environment in which the Company operates and its cash requirements.
+Given these conditions, the Company's ability to continue as a going concern is contingent upon successfully managing its cash requirements.
+In addition, the Company's ability to continue as a going concern must be considered in light of the problems, expenses and complications frequently encountered by entrants into established markets, the competitive environment in which the Company operates and its cash requirements.
 These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern.